 Research

 Fast radio bursts are short (~ms), bursts of radio emission originating from extragalactic origins.
 Think of all of the energy the sun produces over the course of three days.
 Fast radio bursts emit the same amount of energy in ~a ms!
-Wild!
-However, despite being discovered in 2007, the origins of fast radio bursts (FRBs) still remain unknown.
-I am interested in studying multiple properties of these intriguing objects, both to figure out their origins and also to use them as probes of our universe.
-I a member of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Fast Radio Burst Collaboration.
-Within CHIME/FRB, I am primarily interested in two different research projects: searching for high-energy counterparts to FRBs and using the morphology (time and frequency structure) of FRBs to understand the differences between repeating and non-repeating fast radio bursts.
+However, despite being discovered in 2007, the origins of fast radio bursts (FRBs) still remain largely unknown.
+I am largely interested in trying to uncover the progenitors of FRBs using the Canadian Hydrogen Intensity Mapping Experiment (CHIME) radio telescope in British Columbia.
+Over the last six years, I have led five distinct projects and contributed to 30+ additional works in this regard.
+Most recentely, I was selected to be CHIME/FRB's run coordinator, and I am really excited for all of the future science to come from this world-leading experiment.

 Image credit: CHIME